 Collier County is rich in history.
 Although it was home to the Calusa Indians long before the arrival of Juan Ponce de Leon in early 1513, the area remained virtually uninhabited until after the Civil War when handfuls of farmers and squatters began making their way south.
-Early pioneers fished and hunted for a living, raised crops of cabbage, peppers, tomatoes and pineapples, dug clams, made charcoal, sold bird plumes, and trapped otters and alligators for their pelts and hides.
-Trading posts on Chokoloskee Island and at Everglades City became important gathering places for the few isolated settlers and Indians.
+Early pioneers fished and hunted

-Table I: Principal Employers, Collier County
+Table 1: Principal Employers in Collier County